jadafler/kickstarter-analysis/Written_Report_Template (1).md

 2. The outcomes based on the "live" span of the campaign to see if more 'sprint' or 'marathon' campaigns are more successful.

-3. The amount of percentage funded for "plays" to see if it is an overall successful campaign category.
+3. The amount of percentage funded for "plays" to see if it is an overall successful campaign category